 Default Litigation.
 In prior years, certain events and legislation affecting a holder's remedies upon default have resulted in litigation.
 While courts of final jurisdiction have upheld and sustained the rights of bondholders, such courts might hold that future events including financial crises as they may occur in the State and in political subdivisions of the State require the exercise by the State or its political subdivisions of emergency and police powers to assure the continuation of essential public services prior to the payment of debt service.
-See "NATURE OF THE OBLIGATION" and "State Debt Moratorium Law" herein.

 No Past Due Debt.
-No principal of or interest on District indebtedness is past due.
-The District has never defaulted in the payment of the principal of and interest on any indebtedness.
+No principal of or interest on School District indebtedness is past due.
+The School District has never defaulted in the payment of the principal of and interest on any indebtedness.